Najm Abdulkarim: Listing on Iraqi Baathist Party's Assassination List

-His opposition to Saddam's regime during the 1980s was public.
+He publicly opposed the regime of Saddam Hussein during the 1980s.
 He even wrote a poem comparing the party to "cancer" which made him targeted and listed on the party's assassination list.

-He married twice.
-He has two daughters and a son from his first marriage—Lana, Lina, and Amjad.
-He also has two daughters from his second marriage—Amira and Hiba.
+He married three times.
+He has two daughters and a son from his first marriage, and is estranged by his original family after marrying a young Moroccan paid escort.
+He also has two daughters from his third marriage.